background

 How Does OpEx Impact EBIT and Operating Margin?

-By deducting operating expenses from gross profit, the operating profit (EBIT) and operating margin can then be calculated, as shown below.
+By deducting operating expenses from gross profit, the operating profit (EBIT) can be calculated.

 Operating Profit = Gross ProfitOperating Expenses